 Well, let’s start with what I love about the kitchen: the Rangemaster is fabulous and having two ovens is really useful, especially on Christmas day.
 I also love the size of the kitchen, our last kitchen was tiny so I really appreciate the space.

 And…. well, that’s it.
 I really couldn’t stand pretty much anything else about the kitchen.
-The oak units were a really warm, yellowy tone, which as a lover of grey interiors, was not to my taste at all.
+The oak units were a really warm, yellowy tone, which as a lover of neutral interiors, was not to my taste at all.
 The flooring was textured and there were gaps between the tiles which meant that they filled up with grime really easily and the only way to make the floor look remotely clean was to get down on my hands and knees and give it a scrub with a brush, Cinderella style.
 I would do this horrible task once every couple of weeks and dreaded it because it was exhausting, dirty and took over an hour.

 This picture shows the horrible tiles pretty well – yes, that is dirt: